 The exchange process

 5. I can only defer my capital gains tax via a 1031 Exchange.

-Besides capital gains taxes, you can also defer the depreciation recapture tax, the Medicare tax and State taxes (if applicable).
+Besides capital gains taxes, you can also defer the depreciation recapture tax, the Net Investment Income tax and State taxes (if applicable).
 Therefore, if you do not exchange and elect to pay taxes, you may have an effective or blended capital gains rate as high as 35% to 40%

 Boot in 1031 Exchanges